 Testing Situations was awarded a Wellcome Public Engagement Grant to tour around the UK throughout 2019.
-Through a range of events - from exhibitions and one off screenings to interactive workshops, live experiments and public discussions - the tour has been drawing on the knowledge of experts and communities and learning how testing can affect people’s lives and society at large.
-If you would be interested in hosting an event, collaborating with us, contributing to the Testing Situations archive or would like to find out more about touring, please contact us.
+Through a range of events - from exhibitions and one off screenings to interactive workshops, live experiments and public discussions - the tour drew upon the knowledge of experts and communities to learn how testing can affect people’s lives and society at large.
+If you would be interested in hosting an event, collaborating with us, contributing to the Testing Situations archive or would like to find out more, please contact us.

 You can keep up to date with the project by following us on Twitter.

 Please see below for details of past events

 The first presentation of Testing Situations took place at experimental art space, Jupiter Woods in London.
 This month-long exhibition included a multichannel film installation of the 'Neva', a sound installation of a typical testing environment and an interactive, evolving archive.
 Contributions and informal conversations with visitors and a series of group discussions uncovered a range of new perspectives and questions such as: what is the role of artists in the representation of neurological illness?
 Who has a stake in these representations?
 Are joy and sadness mutually exclusive emotions?
 How could modifications to testing environments and furniture design help improve the experience of assessment?

 We gave a talk about the ethics of artists working with people with dementia, as part of a workshop and discussion event about the ethics of public engagement.

 A blog post by the UCL Public Engagement network, which reflects on the session can be found here